Academic Program Guide

 Science 8

-Science 8 (C118)
+Science 8 (C118) Grade: 8

 This is a foundational lab-based integrated science course.
 Using the process of scientific inquiry, engineering design, and critical thinking, students discover and apply patterns in such topics as natural selection and heredity, chemical reactions in living things, the periodic table, and geologic events.
 Students learn about health and its relationship to friends, sleep, nutrition, and the effect of drugs on the human body.
-An important aim of the class is to develop and build students' performance in problem solving, scientific literacy, and technical communication skills that will be useful in later science classes.
+An important aim of the course is to develop and build students' performance in problem solving, scientific literacy, and technical communication skills that will be useful in later science courses.

 Grades 9 -12

-Physics
+STEM Physics

 STEM Chemistry

-STEM Chemistry (C512)
+STEM Chemistry (C512) Prerequisite: STEM Physics Grade: 10-12

 Biology